clamsfeel2/nitchplusplus/README.md

 I think it is well documented, please let me know if not.

 > [!WARNING]
-> Any symbol or text 2 or more characters will break the output.
-(Although this is not unlike `nitch`)
+> Any symbol or text 2 or more characters will break the output. *Although this is not unlike `nitch` and other sys fetch tools*
 >
 > **BUT it will be fixed soon**